seal-dota/rules/README.md

 ### 7. Conduct

 * Flaming is part of DOTA2, but repeated conduct (in games, discord, subreddit, or anywhere) that violates the below standards may result in removal from the league:
-	* No hate speech (speech which attacks a person or group on the basis of attributes such as race, religion, ethnic origin, sexual orientation, disability, or gender)
+	* No hate speech (speech which attacks a person or group on the basis of attributes such as race, religion, ethnic origin, sexual orientation, disability, or gender).
-	* No cyber-bullying (for example, repeatedly telling someone to kill themselves)
+	* No cyber-bullying.
-	* No tactical fake GG calls (BM fake GG calls are allowed)
+	* No tactical fake GG calls (BM fake GG calls are allowed).

 ### 8. Postseason

-* Teams will be seeded into 4-team brackets based on the following:
+* The top 4 teams will be seeded into a single elimination bracket based on the following:
-	* W-L record
+	* W-L record.
-	* Strength of schedule
+	* Strength of schedule.
-	* Number of standins used (fewer is better)
+	* Number of standins used (fewer is better).

+### 9. Vouching

+* As noted earlier, each new player must be vouched by an admin or veteran of the league.
+* To vouch a player, sign in to seal.gg and find their signup in the unvouched player list and click "vouch."
+Doing so will record that the player has been vouched by you.
+* Vouching a player makes you responsible for that player's behaviour.
+If a player leaves the league midseason without consulting an admin, or is removed from the league for any reason, a strike will be recorded against the voucher.
+Any player with 2 strikes will be disallowed from vouching future players.

-### 9. Additional Circumstances
+### 10. Additional Circumstances

-* If a majority of the admins approve, any action may be taken and will be accompanied by a subreddit post outlining the action and reasoning.
+* If a majority of the admins approve, any action may be taken and will be accompanied by a post outlining the action and reasoning.